 Bonus: Use our printable room-by-room packing checklist.

-Secure doors and drawers.
+- Secure doors and drawers.

 Use rope, straps, or tape to secure the doors and other movable parts on items such as wardrobes and refrigerators.
 Remove all contents from dressers, and then remove the drawers and stack separately.
 This will make the dresser much lighter and easier to carry.
 It’s no fun getting smacked in the face with a drawer gone rogue.

 - Unplug the fridge two days before.

 You’ll want to unplug refrigerators and deep freezers at least 48 hours before your move to give them time to defrost.
 That also means you’ll need to start emptying those items and eating up perishable foods a week or two ahead of time.

-Discard items that aren’t movable.
+- Discard items that aren’t movable.

 Things such as fire extinguishers, motor oils and fuels, paint, and cleaning fluids such as bleach or ammonia are not allowed in moving trucks, generally because of the potential to damage the rest of your stuff.
 You’ll have to throw these items away before your move.

-Pack an overnight bag.
+- Pack an overnight bag.

 Your first night in the new home will be so much easier if you have a day’s worth of clothes, toiletries, medicines, and other necessities packed separately for everyone in the family.
 No one wants to dig through boxes the next morning to find a toothbrush or coffee filters.

-Keep tools handy.
+- Keep tools handy.

-Don’t move everything.
+- Don’t move everything.

 Have clothing you haven’t worn in more than a year?
 Consign or donate it.
 Those free weights covered in spider webs in the garage?
 Craigslist.
 Don’t pay someone to move the junk you don’t need anymore.

 Knowing how to pack for a move will give you a solid start on your relocation.
 And once you’re done packing, check out this moving day checklist for more tips.